platformsh-templates/migrate-region-script/README.md

 3. Point project domains to new `edge_hostname`

 But there are some other things you need to set up manually, and there will be no prompt for them in the script:
-1. Setup [integrations](https://docs.platform.sh/administration/integrations.html) on the new project (health notifications/web hooks/etc)
+1. Integration for Github is done, for other [integrations](https://docs.platform.sh/administration/integrations.html) on the new project, please setup it manually (health notifications/web hooks/etc)
 2. Setup non admin users
-3. Update HTTP access control settings (most likely for non master environments)
+3. Update HTTP access control settings (most likely for non production environments)
+4. Copy persistent data for additional services (Solr/Elasticsearch/etc)

+[comment]: <> FHK: done as i add a new parameter to the copy_data.sh script to define which service contains the db, and then, platform db:dump do the trick to retrieve the corresponding relationship
-4. Script takes care only about `database` database relation.
-If you are using another name for it (or have multiple database relations) you need to tune [copy_db.sh](https://gitlab.com/contextualcode/project-migration-platform.sh/blob/master/steps/environment/data/copy_db.sh)
+[comment]: <> (4.
+Script takes care only about `database` database relation.
+If you are using another name for it &#40;or have multiple database relations&#41; you need to tune [copy_db.sh]&#40;https://gitlab.com/contextualcode/project-migration-platform.sh/blob/master/steps/environment/data/copy_db.sh&#41;)
-5. Copy persistent data for additional services (Solr/Elasticsearch/etc)